-Search for a eDermastamp ™ ( eDS ™ ) clinic in your local area.
+Click for ALL eDermastamp ™ ( eDS ™ ) clinics in the UK & Ireland.

 The eDermastamp™ or eDS®™ as it is also trademarked is distributed in the UK by AesthetiCare®, supplier of the Genuine Dermaroller™ brand of manual medical micro-needling devices.